-Since March, many parents had the new conundrum of juggling home-working with home-schooling.
+Since March 2020, parents in the UK had the new conundrum of juggling home-working with home-schooling.
 Managers had to find new ways to organise work so their teams could ‘get through this’ as lockdown set in.
 For some managers this was a great opportunity to finally get home-working and flexible hours off the ground.
 For others, reviewing work patterns, redeployment and re-training has been essential to create more flexible ways to deliver services.
 But for some, this was a painful transition.
 ‘This must be super tough for all those micro-managers out there being forced to let go’ was one of a number of tweets on the topic we saw in mid-March.

-Shops are opening, and people are being asked to return to work from furlough.
-Some children can go back to school.
+Offices are opening, and so are schools.
 Those micro-managers might be delighted and thinking it’s time to get everyone ‘back’ and ‘being normal’ again.
 Sadly for them, it’s likely they will be disappointed.
-With being told to remain at home if you can and with schools only partially open as we approach the summer holidays, there is a need for a longer-term view to planning work.
-The introduction of a more flexible furlough this month can go some way to alleviate the pressure on workers and employers alike (where the organisation can support bringing workers back without full financial support).
-However, full-time on-site working will always be a challenge for parents and carers.
+Many people have become used to working at home, and want to keep some element of flexiblity in their working arrangements.
+For others, coming back to an office will be essential for wellbeing as well as productivity.
+For managers and leaders this means there is a need for a longer-term view to planning work.
+Full-time on-site working will always be a challenge for parents and carers.
 In turn, this flies in the face of equality and inclusion: working parents and carers who are not supported will face career clashes and pay a penalty in terms of their career, their development and even their wages.

 Here are five actions managers can take to avoid this conundrum:

-Productivity is not a measure of how many things get ticked off the list, but rather the impact the work has.
+Productivity is not a measure of how many things get ticked off the list or where you sit when you do them.
+Rather productivity should be about the impact the work has.
 Focus your performance management practices on the results you expect people to achieve, and the ways in which you see them developing.
 Do not measure people simply on being present and the hours you expect them to put in.
 Of course, flexible hours can help – allowing people to work at different times of day, part time working, and even annualised hours can be hugely beneficial to provide structure to work and manage expectations on all sides.
-But whatever pattern someone works, ask what would success look like?
+But whatever pattern someone works and where they are located, ask what would success look like?
 How can we measure impact?
 What is a realistic achievement?